mandli/surge-examples/noel/README.md

 The data from the storm was taken from NOAA’s storm data archive found here: https://ftp.nhc.noaa.gov/atcf/archive/2007/.
 Hurricane Noel data is found in the file bal162007.dat.gz.

 # Topography/Bathymetry data:
 Topography/bathymetry data for the Atlantic ocean was taken from the NOAA Grid Extract website where you can extract Earth surface data (https://maps.ngdc.noaa.gov/viewers/grid-extract/index.html).
 An ETOPO1 (ice) area of  longitude around -89.83 W to -28.62 W, and latitude 12.96 N to 63.80 N was extracted, which is most of the Atlantic ocean, North America, and the Caribbean.
 The data from this website was of type .tif, so it was converted to NetCDF so it was compatible with GeoClaw through this website: https://mygeodata.cloud/converter/tif-to-netcdf.
-This topography data was imported into a separate directory and it was then called from setrun.py
+It was then converted to a .tt3 file with this code

+> #get NetCDF file and use the read_netcf function topo_path_nc = os.path.join(DATA, 'noel_topo.nc')
+noel_topo = topotools.read_netcdf(topo_path_nc, coarsen=2, verbose=True)

+> #make netcdf file into .tt3 topography file noel_topo.write(os.path.join(DATA, 'topo_for_noel.tt3'), topo_type=3, header_style='geoclaw', Z_format='%15.7e')

 # GeoClaw results:
 After importing the storm data and the bathymetry data into setrun.py, the simulation reported there was no significant change in water level in Florida, the Bahamas, and Puerto Rico, indicating there was little to no storm surge.
 The simulation ran from 3 days before landfall (October 26) to 5 days after landfall (November 3).